 Car accidents commonly lead to disruption of the temporomandibular joint through whiplash and the head hitting the steering wheel or dashboard.
 Damage to the jaw can also be caused by swimming in the surf, diving and of course, fighting.
 Jaw rehabilitation from an experienced Physiotherapist in the jaw and facial pain will assist long-term recovery and relief of pain.
 Treatment will involve manual therapy and specific exercises to assist in strengthening the joint and restoring mobility.

-Integrity Physiotherapy Como has a team of Senior Physiotherapists that can offer treatment for jaw and facial pain, as well as any other aches, pains, and muscle joint conditions you may be suffering from.
+If you’re looking for a Physio in South Perth, Integrity Physiotherapy Como has a team of Senior Physiotherapists who can offer treatment for jaw and facial pain, as well as any other aches, pains, and muscle joint conditions you may be suffering from.
 Conveniently located just down from the Cygnet Cinema in Preston Street, you can combine your physiotherapy treatment with a visit to one of the many Preston Street restaurants and cafes or as you pick up your groceries at the Preston St IGA, recently voted Store of the Year 2018.
 Call Integrity Physiotherapy for treatment by experienced, caring Physiotherapists at this handy location.